MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-metrics-dimensions.md

 ### Abandoned conversations

-A conversation can be abandoned for multiple reasons, such as a customer getting disconnected or canceling the call due to a long waiting period, force closure of requests by supervisors, and automatic system actions configured to respond to handle overflow.
+A conversation can be abandoned for multiple reasons, such as a customer being disconnected or canceling the call due to a long waiting period, force closure of requests by supervisors, and automatic system actions that are configured to respond to handle overflow.
 Abandoned conversations lead to customer dissatisfaction because of lack of assistance from the contact center.
 A higher abandoned rate may need further investigation into operational metrics such as agent availability and queue distribution.

-If a bot or interactive voice response (IVR) handles the customer before escalating the request to human agent, it's calculated as the count of conversations that were abandoned while waiting for a human agent after escalation from the bot.
+If a bot or interactive voice response (IVR) handles the customer before escalating the request to human agent, it's calculated as the count of conversations that were abandoned while waiting for a human agent after the bot escalates it.
 If the conversation is abandoned before a bot can be assigned, the conversation is considered abandoned.
 If a customer reaches a human agent queue directly, it's also calculated as the count of incoming conversations that were abandoned.

 The conversation direction is Incoming.
 Channels through which the conversation came in are Messaging and Voice.